APPLY ASAP: Design/Building Professional & Architecture Student Application

 Learn more about Architects in Schools.

-We are planning an Architects in Schools structure for the 2022-23 school year that can best serve students, assist teachers and engage design & building professionals and architecture students in a safe and supportive way.
+We are planning an Architects in Schools structure for the 2023-24 school year that can best serve students, assist teachers, and engage volunteer design/building professionals and college students in a supportive way.

 Below you will find the several ways you can participate in Architects in Schools this year.